davey108/SWE-437-Quotes-Server/README.md

 <code>XmlWriter.java</code> - After passing the quote validation, this class writes the quote to the <code>quotes.xml</code> file.

+<code>KeyWordTest.java</code> - Test cases for the new feature which allows the user to search for quotes based on keywords/category in <code>QuoteCMD.java</code>

 ******************************************************
 # Changelog:
   # 3.3.18